Digital agriculture: Enabling environment

 According to the McKinsey Industry Digitization Index, the agricultural sector is the slowest adopter of digital technologies in the United States.
 Farm-level adoption of digital agriculture varies within and between countries, and uptake differs by technology.
 Some characterize precision agriculture uptake as rather slow.
 In the United States in 2010-2012, precision agriculture technologies were used on 30-50% of corn and soybean acreage.
-Others point out that uptake varies by technology — farmer use of GNSS guidance has grown rapidly, but variable-rate technology adoption rarely exceeds 20% of farms.
+Others point out that uptake varies by technology; farmer use of GNSS guidance has grown rapidly, but variable-rate technology adoption rarely exceeds 20% of farms.
 Furthermore, digital agriculture is not limited to on-farm precision tools, and these innovations typically require less upfront investment.
 Growing access to ICTs in agriculture and a booming e-commerce market all bode well for increased adoption of digital agriculture downstream of the farm.

-Individual farmers’ perceptions about usefulness, ease of use, and cost-effectiveness impact the spread of digital agriculture.
+Individual farmers' perceptions about usefulness, ease of use, and cost-effectiveness impact the spread of digital agriculture.
 In addition, a number of broader factors enable the spread of digital agriculture, including:

 Digital infrastructure

 Although a few digital technologies can operate in areas with limited mobile phone coverage and internet connectivity, rural network coverage plays an important role in digital agriculture's success.

-A wide gap exists between developed and developing countries’ 3G and 4G cellular coverage, and issues like dropped calls, delays, weak signals, etc. hamper telecommunications efficacy in rural areas.
+A wide gap exists between developed and developing countries' 3G and 4G cellular coverage, and issues such as dropped calls, delays, and weak signals hamper telecommunications efficacy in rural areas.
 Even when countries overcome infrastructural challenges, the price of network connectivity can exclude smallholders, poor farmers, and those in remote areas.
 Similar accessibility and affordability issues exist for digital devices and digital accounts.
 According to a 2016 GSMA report, of the 750 million-plus farmers in the 69 surveyed countries, about 295 million had a mobile phone; only 13 million had both a mobile phone and a mobile money account.
 Despite lingering gaps in network coverage, ICT access has skyrocketed in recent years.
 In 2007, only 1% of people in developing countries used Internet, but by 2015, 40% did.
 Mobile-broadband subscriptions, which increased thirty-fold between 2005 and 2015, drove much of this growth.
 As a key enabler of agricultural change, digital infrastructure requires further development, but growing ICT access indicates progress.